slok/sloth/README.md

 Use the easiest way to generate [SLOs][google-slo] for Prometheus.

 Sloth generates understandable, uniform and reliable Prometheus SLOs for any kind of service.
-Using a simple and simplified SLO spec that results in multiple metrics and [multi window multi burn][mwmb] alerts.
+Using a simple SLO spec that results in multiple metrics and [multi window multi burn][mwmb] alerts.

 _At this moment Sloth is focused on Prometheus, however depending on the demand and complexity we may support more backeds._